 FSH causes the maturation of the primordial follicle.
 It acts on the granulosa cells and causes their proliferation.
-The granulosa cells divide and the primordial follicle changes to primary follicle.
+The granulosa cells divide and the primordial follicle changes to the primary follicle.
 Around 5-6 follicles maturate in the ovary under the influence of FSH each month.

 Granulosa cells produce estrogen, which acts on the uterine endometrium and causes proliferation of endometrial stroma and development of endometrial glands.

 The glandular tissues in fallopian tube proliferate with an increase in the number of ciliated epithelial cells.
 The cilia become more active and propel the ovulated egg towards the uterus.
 This maximizes the chances of fertilization.
 Only one of the maturing follicles is able to dominate over the others.
-It is called the graafian follicle.
+It is called the Graafian follicle.

 The increasing level of estrogen in the blood suppresses the FSH produced by the negative feedback mechanism.
-The decreasing level of FSH is responded by the pituitary gland with production of LH.
+The decreasing level of FSH is responded by the pituitary gland with the production of LH.

 LH acts on the theca cells and is required for the ovulation to occur.
 The increasing level of estrogen will cause a surge in LH level by the positive feedback mechanism.
-This phase of the reproductive cycle from the release of FSH till ovulation is called the follicular phase.
+This phase of the reproductive cycle from the release of FSH until ovulation is called the follicular phase.

 After ovulation has occurred, the ruptured follicle becomes the corpus luteum.
 In addition to producing estrogen, it also produces progesterone.
 Progesterone induces the secretory functions of the uterine endometrium and suppresses the hypothalamus.
-The hypothalamus does not produce GnRH which in turn deactivates the production of FSH and LH.
+The hypothalamus does not produce GnRH which, in turn, deactivates the production of FSH and LH.

 In the initial 3 months of pregnancy, the negative feedback is brought into effect by the progesterone produced by the corpus luteum.
-However, as the pregnancy progresses, placenta starts producing ovarian hormones to sustain the pregnancy.
+However, as the pregnancy progresses, the placenta starts producing ovarian hormones to sustain the pregnancy.